 - BCS – The Chartered Institute for IT, is the industry body for professionals and a Chartered Institute for Information Technology (IT).
 The website provides a wide range of information and advice including job profiles, qualifications and training.

-- TARGETJobs – Advice on the IT sector covering: how to get in, applications and interviews, training and development, industry news, and graduate jobs, schemes and work experience opportunities.
+- TARGETJobs – An extensive career hub offering advice on the IT sector covering: how to get started in the sector, applications and interviews, training and development, industry news, and graduate jobs, schemes and work experience opportunities.

-- TARGETJobs – Also offers a jargon buster for job titles within the IT industry in their dedicate IT and Technology guide - please refer to page 60.
+- TARGETJobs – Also offers a jargon buster for job titles within the IT industry in their dedicated IT and Technology guide - please refer to page 60.

 - Computer Weekly – Latest IT news and features from areas such as IT management, networks and communications, software, hardware, research and jobs.